pyg-team/pytorch_geometric/docs/source/tutorial/heterogeneous.rst

 Creating Heterogeneous GNNs
 ---------------------------

-Standard Message Passing GNNs (MP-GNNs) can not trivially be applied to heterogenous graph data, as node and edge features from different types can not be processed by the same functions due to differences in feature type.
+Standard Message Passing GNNs (MP-GNNs) can not trivially be applied to heterogeneous graph data, as node and edge features from different types can not be processed by the same functions due to differences in feature type.
 A natural way to circumvent this is to implement message and update functions individually for each edge type.
 During runtime, the MP-GNN algorithm would need to iterate over edge type dictionaries during message computation and over node type dictionaries during node updates.